CIFF

 An indexer by profession, a master of puns by choice, and a true Renaissance man at heart, Dave loved Cleveland and everything about it.

-CIFF is thrilled to recognize pioneering LGBTQ+ filmmaker, Sharon "Rocky" Roggio, Director of the CIFF47 film 1946: THE MISTRANSLATION THAT SHIFTED CULTURE, as its fifth DReam Maker Award recipient.
-Her award will be presented to her at the screening of 1946 on March 30, 2023 at Playhouse Square.
+CIFF is thrilled to recognize pioneering LGBTQ+ filmmaker, Kimberly Reed, Director of the CIFF49 film I'M YOUR VENUS, as its seventh DReam Maker Award recipient.
+Her award will be presented to her at the screening of I'M YOUR VENUS on the Trans Day of Visiblity, March 31st at 7:45 PM at Playhouse Square.